Merchant FAQ's

 What about returns?

-Scout aims to reduce returns by the consumer valuing the item more with the bidding / winning process, customers are more invested in the product than in a normal sales process and so are less likely to return items bought via Scout.
+Scout reduces returns by the consumer valuing the item more with the bidding / winning process, customers are more invested in the product than in a normal sales process and so are less likely to return items bought via Scout.

 How do customers tell if they can Scout an item?